COVID-19

 Contraindications

-- documented anaphylaxis after a previous dose of a COVID-19 vaccine from the same class, e.g., anaphylaxis after one mRNA COVID-19 vaccine is a contraindication to all other mRNA COVID-19 vaccines
+- anaphylaxis after one mRNA COVID-19 vaccine is a contraindication to all mRNA COVID-19 vaccines

 Precautions